wavey0x/slotscan/research/VARIABLE_NAMING_RESEARCH.md

 # Variable Naming Research

-This document tracks issues and findings related to storage variable name resolution in StorageScan.
+This document tracks issues and findings related to storage variable name resolution in SlotScan.

 ## Fixed Issues